 Ascophyllum nodosum does not occur naturally in Australian waters and is therefore imported from other countries, usually Canada, Ireland, England, Scotland or Norway.
 Please check individual containers to see where the batch was harvested.
-The seaweed is sent directly from the country of origin to Australia, where is it is then locally packaged and prepared for distribution.
+The seaweed is sent directly from the country of origin to Australia, where it is then locally packaged and prepared for distribution.

-There many factors that contribute to variations in our product.
+There are many factors that contribute to variations in our product.
 These include:

 - The age of the seaweed plant when it was harvested